Crate Training a Dog: A Complete Step-by-Step Guide

 • 5+ months: every 5-6 hours

+For dogs who need extra help with house training, our counterconditioning techniques can address accidents and reinforce proper elimination habits.
 As your dog grows, increase time gradually, but always watch for signs they need to go out.

 For Puppies: Safety and Structure